quintans/go-clean-ddd/README.md

 > There are many ways to structure a project that follows the above architecture.
 Each team should find the one that best suits them as long
 > it keeps the business logic (domain) separated from the technological details (infrastructure), respects the dependency hierarchy between the different layers (controller -> domain <- gateway) and respects the control flow (controller -> domain -> gateway)

->
-> An effort is made to keep the packages as shallow as possible
+An effort is made to keep the packages as shallow as possible.

 Start the database container by doing